Lost Voyage

 Alex’s Take: ⭐⭐⭐⭐

 “This drink is a good tiki wildcard because it combines flavors that mix well enough together that they’re not really noticeable, while there are some that are extremely noticeable, sherry being the first among them.
 The combination of rum and sherry is surprising in the sense that it hides the rum a bit, which is not an easy feat when using rhum agricole specifically.
 The cinnamon syrup is also a bit hidden among the other ingredients, but I have no doubt you’d notice if it wasn’t there.
-Overall, this is a pretty fascinating tiki blend, and though it’s certainly more contemplative than it is crushable, it has earned a place on our bar menu.”
+Overall, this is a pretty fascinating tiki blend, and though it’s certainly more contemplative than it is crushable, it has earned a place on my bar menu.”

 Kendall’s Take: ⭐⭐